 - Housing benefits: rates and thresholds

 This page provides details of benefits rates and savings thresholds from April 2020 to March 2021.

 NHS-funded nursing care

-In Northern Ireland, the rate is £100 per week.
+In Northern Ireland, the standard rate is £100 weekly.

 Payment of home care and care home fees